Manish-k723/Manish-k723/README.md

 - 👋 Hi, I’m @Manish-k723
-- 👀 I’m interested in Data analytics
+- 👀 I’m a enthusiast of data science
-- 🌱 I’m currently learning python and other Data analytics tool also
+- 🌱 I’m currently learning python and other Data analytics tool.
 - 💞️ I’m looking to collaborate in GITHUB society by doing something of my own in the field of analysis.
 - 📫 You can reach me through my gmail - manishkumar_me20b17_56@dtu.ac.in